junoade/junoade/README.md

 ### Good to see you! 👋
 &nbsp;&nbsp;&nbsp;&nbsp;My name is Junho Choi, and I'm a college student 🌱<br/>

-&nbsp;&nbsp;&nbsp;&nbsp;Especially Interested in Backend Engineering and Machine Learning.
+&nbsp;&nbsp;&nbsp;&nbsp;Especially Interested in Backend Engineering.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Studying to be an 💪 proficient software engineer who makes society much better place 🥰 with our codes 🧑‍💻 </b>
 <br/>